Help mobile employees make the most of their time at the office.

 - Provide private workstations for better concentration: Many virtual employees typically only come in to meet with their team, but offering touchdown space gives them a reason to stay in the office before and after the meetings.

-- Instant connectivity: Any touchdown space should provide “plug-and-play” connectivity to the office in order to optimize the employee’s time.
+- Instant connectivity: Any touchdown space should provide “plug-and-play” connectivity to the office to optimize the employee’s time.

 Popular Touchdown Space Ideas

 The options for touchdown space configurations are nearly endless.
-A recent SFGate.com slideshow outlined some of the most popular solutions for businesses hoping to create touchdown spaces more innovative than the traditional conference room.
+An SFGate.com slideshow outlined some of the most popular solutions for businesses hoping to create touchdown spaces more innovative than the traditional conference room.

 One more option is a sort of refuge space—a small but connected space where workers can escape for a break from the open office distractions.
 A conversation nook or even a bunk can provide this refuge.